-Our scenario includes an Active Directory server, a file server running Microsoft Windows 2008 R2 with the file server role enabled, and a client machine on the "remote office" side of the WAN.
+Our scenario includes an Active Directory server, a database server running SQL Server 2008, and a client machine on the "remote office" side of the WAN.
 We set our WAN emulator to use a T3 bandwidth with 15ms latency.
 We installed a Dell PowerVault DL2100 powered by Symantec Backup Exec 2010 on the "central office" side of the WAN.
-We performed a full backup of the 50GB dataset initially, and then ran our custom workload.
-Our workload changed 3 percent of Microsoft PowerPoint[®], Excel[®], and Word[®] files, deleted 1 percent of all files, moved 2 percent of all files, and added between 160 and 200 files per iteration.
-We then repeated the backup and workload operations, using full backups each time.
-For more information on the custom workload we used, see the Test methodology section.
+Based on our assumption that the company would process at least 10,000 orders per day, we ran a DVD Store benchmark workload that produced a minimum of 10,000 orders.
+We then repeated the backup operation, using full backups each time.